Thai baht: 1948–2003 (Series 9 to Series 13), early Rama IX era

 These banknotes images are allowed under a strict copyright infringement exemption under the Chapter 1: Copyright, Part 6: Exceptions to Infringement of Copyright, Clause 7 of Copyright Act B.E.
 2537 (1994) Amended by Copyright Act (NO. 2) B.E.
 2558 (2015), and Copyright Act (NO.3) B.E.
 2558 (2015) and Copyright Act (NO.4) B.E.
 2561 (2018): reproduction, adaptation in part of a work or abridgement or making a summary by a teacher or an educational institution so as to distribute or sell to students in a class or in an educational institution, provided that the act is not for profit.

-So as to serve as an educational material, only one side is shown and any series beyond series 13 is omitted.
+So as to serve as an educational material, any series beyond series 11 is omitted.